-- A. Knowledge and Understanding On the completion of this program graduates will be able to: - A1.
-Explains the history and theories of art, design and historic achievements, current main issues in addition to theories of art criticism. - A2.
-Knows principles and theories of communication, and concepts of semiology through their historic contexts and the mechanism of employing them in different types of current issues. - A3.
-Describes professional and operational design practice, professional and ethical behaviours, intellectual property cases and their relationship to communication design. - A4.
-Differentiates between various technologies in design problems at different levels: social, cultural, and economic, and the relationship between technology and users' expectations.
+A. Kno wledge and Understanding A1 Explains the history and theories of art, design and historic achievements, current main issues in addition to theories of art criticism.
+A2 Knows principles and theories of communication, and concepts of semiology through their historic contexts and the mechanism of employing them in different types of current issues.
+A3 Describes professional and operational design practice, professional and ethical behaviours, intellectual property cases and their relationship to communication design A4 Differentiates between various technologies in design problems at different levels: social, cultural, and economic, and the relationship between technology and users' expectations.

-Lectures: Lectures provide knowledge, theoretical and practical information within the context.

-E-Learning: through the University's website (Moodle).

-Office hours: to follow up with, support and develop students.
+- 1- Lectures: Lectures provide knowledge, theoretical and practical information within the context. - 2- E-Learning: through the University's website (Moodle). - 3- Office hours: to follow up with, support and develop students.

-- Midterm and final examinations.
+- 1- Midterm and final examinations'.

-- Oral and interactive tests.
+- 2- Oral and interactive tests.

-- Assessment of reports and research papers (Support self-learning).
+- 3- Assessment of reports and research papers (Support self-learning).